 The Canon M50 and the Sony A6100 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The M50 writes its imaging data to SDXC cards, while the A6100 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M50 and Sony Alpha A6100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M50 and the A6100 are recent models that are part of the current product line-up.
-The A6100 replaced the earlier Sony A6000, while the M50 does not have a direct predecessor.
+The A6100 is a recent model that features in the current product line-up of Sony.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.